dwp/gysp-customer-frontend/README.md

 #### Config

-Use to provided `.env.example` file and create your own `.env` file and complete the config.
+Use the provided `.env.example` file to create your own `.env` file and complete the config.

 ### Running Locally